home-assistant/frontend/landing-page/README.md

 # Home Assistant OS Landingpage

-On initial startup of Home Assistant, the HAOS needs to download Home Assistant core before the setup can start.
+On initial startup of Home Assistant, HAOS needs to download Home Assistant core before the setup can start.
 In this time the [home-assistant/landingpage](https://github.com/home-assistant/landingpage) is serving a "Preparing Home Assistant" page.

 ## Functionality